By Adam Estes

 With the Goose having spread its wings once more, it is hoped to be ready for the museum’s annual Fly-By Festival on July 14th, 2024 where other local seaplanes of all descriptions are anticipated to appear.

 To donate toward the ongoing operation of Goose N789 please click HERE.
-For further information, visit the museum’s website and their Facebook page.
+For further information, visit the museum’s website and their Facebook page

-Raised in Fullerton, California, Adam is pursuing a Bachelor's degree in History.
+Raised in Fullerton, California, Adam has earned a bachelor's degree in history and is now pursuing his master's in the same field.
 Fascinated by aviation history from a young age, he has visited numerous air museums across the United States, including the National Air and Space Museum and the San Diego Air and Space Museum.
 He volunteers at the Planes of Fame Air Museum in Chino as a docent and researcher, gaining hands-on experience with aircraft maintenance.
 Known for his encyclopedic knowledge of aviation history, he is particularly interested in the stories of individual aircraft and their postwar journeys.
 Active in online aviation communities, he shares his work widely and seeks further opportunities in the field.